 134. Race and Ethnicity in the Politics of Developed States

 An examination of the role of and attempts to deal with racial/ethnic identity and conflict in the politics of the United States, South Africa, the former Soviet Union, Yugoslavia, and Western Europe.
 (5 units)

-Multidisciplinary study of the problems and politics of development in Africa, Asia, and/or Latin America.
-Comparisons within and across regions.
-Impact of domestic and international politics on economic development.
+Multidisciplinary study of politics and political culture in selected states in Africa, Asia, and/or Latin America.
+Comparisons within and across regions exploring democratization, economic development, racism, diversity and inclusion, sustainability, and environmental justice.
 (5 units)

 142. Politics in the Middle East

 Designed to give students an understanding of the complexities of Middle East politics, the importance of the region to the world, and the role history and religion have played in the political and social development of the various countries in the region.
 (5 units)